 This is not permitted.

-Following shows just 1 such changed enclosed figure with 7 matches.
+1 such changed enclosed figure with 7 matches is shown.

 This is the heart of the puzzle, the most difficult part.

-But again, I would move on in a simple and logical manner keeping track of number of matches moved till now.
+I would proceed in a simple way keeping track of number of matches moved till now.

 Till the point I finalized the enclosed area of the 7 match group, I have moved 2 matches.
 So I can still move 6 more matches in group 2.